ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 }
 ```

-In the example above the first resource that is defined is an `aws_iam_role`.
+In the example above, the first resource that is defined is an `aws_iam_role`.
 This is the role that we will later give to our Lambda Functions.

 We then create the `aws_iam_role_policy` resource which we link to the `aws_iam_role`.